Join our Roman Britain and Arthurian Myth Summer School in summer 2026.

 We will be located in Cirencester, with its remains and museum collection, and visit the many Roman and Dark Age sites in the region – to include villas with their mosaics, fortresses and walled towns, Roman Bath, as well as more mysterious locations, like hermits caves, inscribed stones and re-occupied Celtic hillforts.
-A unique feature will be the opportunity to participate in a research excavation of a 4th-5th century temple complex with a voluntary ‘add on’ of a further week, at low cost, where it will be possible to gain more substantial archaeological experience.
+A unique feature will be the opportunity to participate in a research excavation of a Roman site in Gloucestershire with a voluntary ‘add-on’ of a further week, at low cost, where it will be possible to gain more substantial archaeological experience.

 The two-week programme schedule will comprise: